Jayachandran20/Word-count/README.md

 PC
 Anaconda - Python 3.7
 ## ALGORITHM:
-### Step 1:
+## Step 1:
-First we need to open the required file form which we need to copy the text.

-Again using the with keyword to open the empty file.
+Open terminal and activate conda, then open jupyter notebook.

-### Step 2:
+## Step 2:
- Using keyword "with" to open the requied file.
+Create a text file in jupyter notebook or upload a text file in the jupyter notebook.

-### Step 3:
+## Step 3:
-Again using the with keyword to open the empty file.
+Open a new cell in jupyter notebook.

-### Step 4:
+## Step 4:
-The empty file is open by using 'W' which is used to write only.
+Type the program in the cell.

-### Step 5:
+## Step 5:
-The four function is used to take each line from the main file.
+Now in the output box,type the file name.

-### Step 6:
+## Step 6:
-The four function is used to take each line from the main file.
+End the program.

 ## PROGRAM:
 ```